randigani/vrx/README.md

 Small pitfall:  Since this isn’t a VRX-bespoke plugin, the hydrodynamic force is applied to the entire USV mesh rather than just the submersed part of the hull.
 However, the difference this produces should be negligible at reasonable current speeds.
 If realism is needed in extreme scenarios, the difference could be mostly compensated for by fine-tuning damping values.

-For a giggle, run the command during a simulation with a resulting current vector of 200m/s or more. 😅
+For a chuckle, run the command during a simulation with a resulting current vector of 200m/s or more. 😅